pedrovgs/UseCaseCoverage/README.md

 🧞 **Privacy First & Zero Infrastructure**: UseCaseCoverage is designed to run entirely on your local machine or within your CI pipeline.
 There is **no backend**, no data is ever uploaded to any server, and your specifications remain completely private and secure.
 Since it is a standalone CLI tool, there is no infrastructure to host or maintain.

 🤔 **Why is code coverage not enough?** You may think your coverage is above 80% of the lines of code, yet you still don't know how many distinct real-world use cases your tests cover, or even which tests cover specific use cases.
-Code coverage is designed for software engineers; use case coverage is designed for people
+You probably know the code you don't cover with automated tests but you probably don't know how many real world use cases are impacted because of this.
+Code coverage is designed for software engineers; use case coverage is designed for people.

 ---